 To begin playing a channel at a specific song position, go to the channel and song position you want to play, and press START.
 To stop playing a channel, go to the channel and press SELECT + START.
-To "solo" a channel, go to the channel and press B + START.

 3.5.
 Micro-Loops